 Tip: Make sure panels are lined up evenly for a cohesive look

-You are done with your new Summer Crochet Kimono Top!
+You are done with your new Summer Crochet Kimono Cardigan!

 You are done!
 This piece is meant to drape and fall where it pleases.
-If you would like to block the panels before beginning to sew them together you could.
+If you would like to block the panels before beginning to sew which as result, will make the panels easier to sew together.
 I hope you enjoyed making your very own crochet kimono!

 If you have any questions feel free to email me at [email protected] Happy Crocheting!Don’t forget if you prefer you can find the printable PDF “here” for only $2.99!
 Thank you for supporting RPD and my family. 🙂